-The spatial implications of different levels of household incomes across the area can be seen in the map on page 35, with the darker blue reflecting those on the lowest incomes.
+The spatial implications of different levels of household incomes across the area can be seen in the map below, with the darker green reflecting those on the lowest incomes.

 Other characteristics can also highlight the nature of inclusivity or exclusion, for example the map to the right shows the differences in participation of young people in higher education across Cambridgeshire and Peterborough.